 This is our version of the world’s oldest list article, the Seven Wonders of the Ancient World:

-Built in 600 BCE, allegedly as a way for King Nebuchadnezzar II to assuage his wife’s homesickness for her native Media (what is now the northwestern part of Iraq and south east Turkey), it was likely destroyed by an earthquake after the first century BCE.
+Built in 600 BCE, allegedly as a way for King Nebuchadnezzar II to assuage his wife’s homesickness for her native Media (what is now the northwestern part of Iran and southeast Turkey), it was likely destroyed by an earthquake after the first century BCE.
 With no certain location known for these massive gardens, modern scholars are uncertain as to whether they actually existed.

 Decorated with gold and ivory, it was almost tall enough to touch the top of the temple.
 Built by Greek sculptor Phidias in 435 BCE, it stood for eight centuries, until Christian priests closed the temple during the fourth century CE.
 No record exists of what happened to the statue, but it is believed that it was disassembled and moved to Constantinople where it ultimately was destroyed by fire in the fifth and sixth centuries CE.